 Should I be wearing a mask?

 Our cousins over at Tokyo Cheapo are used to wearing masks by now, but it’s getting more common to see them around London too.
-The reality is that there’s little evidence they work in daily practice—but they might stop you touching your mouth and nose as much, which could help in the short term.
+Studies are inconclusive on how effective they are in daily practice—but they might stop you touching your mouth and nose as much, which could help in the short term.

 Recommended London Accommodation